shyamvkansagra/slate/source/includes/_customWishlistPage.md

 Argument | Type | Description
 --------- | ------- | -----------
-product | object | An object of the product which needs to be added to cart with keys "empi" (product master id) and "du" (product url) epi | integer | epi of the product which will be added to cart successFn | function | A function which will be called when product is successfully added to card errorFn | function | A function which will be called if case of any errors
+product | object | An object of the product which needs to be added to cart with keys "empi" (product master id) and "du" (product url) epi | integer | variant id of the product which will be added to cart successFn | function | A function which will be called when product is successfully added to card errorFn | function | A function which will be called if case of any errors